 In his classical role, a kyai was a specialist in the communication of Islam to the villagers.
-As a religious scholar, directing his own pesantren, he has long occupied the focal position in the traditional social structure through which the monotheistic ideas of Islām have penetrated to the countryside.
+As a religious scholar, directing his own pesantren, he has long structure through which the monotheistic ideas of Islām have penetrated to the countryside.
 As an independent group, the kyais have brought together the general moral doctrines of Islām.
 They worked among the villagers who wished to become a part of the great international Islamic civilization.
 As they stood firmly guarding over the crucial juncture of relationships which connected the local systems to the larger whole, they came to be one of the most important cultural brokers, as Eric Wolf has called them, in pre-war Java.
 Their enormous prestige and power in the villages was due to their performance of this broker function.
+23

-23 pesantrens they strove to absorb the knowledge that was embodied in the soul and books of their teachers.
-The content of that knowledge was revealed from antique notebooks in the hands of the dictating kyai.
+Practically all of these kyais were exclusive- ly educated in pesantrens, in a strictly orthodox, old fashioned system of education.
+24 During their stay at pesantrens they strove to absorb the knowledge that was embodied in the soul and books of their teachers.
+The content of that knowledge was revealed from antique note- books in the hands of the dictating kyai.
 25 When they were students at pesantrens, they were called santris.
 These santris owed unconditional obedience to their kyais.

-Practically all of these kyais were exclusively educated in pesantrens, in a strictly orthodox, old fashioned system of education.
-24 During their stay at who were their spiritual leaders and teachers.
+who were their spiritual leaders and teachers.
 26 Some of these santris used to go to Mecca and Medina for several years to continue their studies.
 After their return with the prestigious title of haji, they used to establish their own pesantrens.
 Some of them obtained certificates from Sufi orders giving them authority to found branches of those orders in Indonesia.
 27

 As they had been trained in the pesantrens, rising from their mats at dawn, cooking their own food, laboring by day in the field, and contemplating sacred texts by night which led them to an ascetic and disciplined life, the daily life of the kyai was very simple.
 Few of them had regular incomes.
-Others lived upon \\pregular revenues, from occasional gifts received from their santris, from the zakāt (religious taxes), and sadaqah (alms-giving).
+Others lived upon irregular revenues, from occasional gifts received from their santris, from the zakāt (religious taxes), and sadaqah (alms-giving).
 Some had rice fields or other cultivable soil, either as personal property, or as waqf (religious endowment) to their pesantrens.
 In such cases, they often relied upon their santris for the cultivation of those lands.
 29 ed phenomenon.
 It was related to the changes in the society as a whole, such as the interpenetration of a modern spirit into the traditional values, the breaking up of the traditional economic system, the restructuring of the class system within society, the trend away from individualism towards collective action, and the growth of nationalism.
 Thus, because of the social changes and the influence of the kaum muda (modernist group), the kyais found themselves occupying a new political and social role in addition to the religious one.